ppicazo/OneWire/README.md

 OneWire lets you access 1-wire devices made by Maxim/Dallas, such as temperature sensors and ibutton secure memory.
 For temperature sensors, the DallasTemperature library can be used in conjunction with this library.

-The DS18x20_Temperature has a known bug.
-Remove "unsigned" from the raw variable on line 88, for correct results below zero degrees Celsius!

 ## Hardware Requirements
 OneWire requires a single 4.7K pullup resistor, connected between the pin and +5 volts.
 Then just connect each 1-wire device to the pin and ground.
 Some 1-wire devices can also connect to power, or get their power from the signal wire.
 Please refer to the specifications for the 1-wire devices you are using.